thisisqubika/react-native-template/README.md

 ### Controllers folder and API connection handler

-In order to keep logic simple to connect to the different APIs, the template uses a single axios instance in the httpClient.js.
-That allows us to create interceptors to define behaviors according to the responses of the service in only one part of the application.
+To keep the networking layer simple, the template uses a single Axios instance in the `httpClient.js`.
+It uses interceptors to define common side effects for the responses.

-When you need communication with a service you have to create an async function to manage the operation and grouping according to the kind of transaction inside a controller file, please keep all of those inside the controllers folder.
+When you need communication with a service you have to create a function to manage the operation and grouping according to the kind of transaction inside a controller file, please keep all of those inside the controllers's folder.

 While the data transfer between the API and the app is working you must use the success and error actions that help you to catch the result of the operation.
-With this method you can see the hold process through the redux store.
+With this method you can track the interaction trough the redux store.
 This is useful because you can create behaviours based on those states in a quick and simple way

 ### Redux folders
 There are 4 folders that divide the redux work